 Please take a moment to read through the description of our Shelter Circle so that you can choose which Shelter best fits your needs.
 Also, it's important to note that, at this time, we cannot host walk-in guests.
 It is necessary to make a reservation or at the very least contact us to make arrangements for your stay.
 We'd love to have you but need to know you're coming!

 Our five Shelton designed shelters offer our most inclusive camping experience.
 Furnished with beds, furniture, linens, lighting, and electrical outlets, you're sure to be comfortable in your one of a kind hut.
 Circled around the main fire ring and adjacent to Khalili Cantina, you'll have opportunity for community with fellow campers, to relax in the cantina, or in our numerous hammocks around the property.
-Our two Original Nomad hot tubs are right outside your door and can be rented-by prior arrangement-with your host so that we have one ready for your stay.

 Shelter 1 (this one), the Pope, offers a double bed. (sleeps 2)